 NC State vs. Colorado Women's Basketball Predictions & Picks - November 25

-Saturday's game that pits the Colorado Buffaloes (6-0) against the NC State Wolfpack (6-0) at Virgin Islands Sport & Fitness Center has a good chance to be a close matchup based on our computer prediction, which projects a final score of 73-72 in favor of Colorado.
-Tipoff is at 1:00 PM ET on November 25.
+Saturday's contest that pits the Colorado Buffaloes (6-0) versus the NC State Wolfpack (6-0) at Virgin Islands Sport & Fitness Center is expected to be a close matchup based on our computer prediction, which projects a final score of 73-72 in favor of Colorado.
+Game time is at 1:00 PM ET on November 25.

-The Wolfpack enter this game following a 79-45 win against Cincinnati on Friday.
+In their most recent outing on Friday, the Wolfpack earned a 79-45 victory over Cincinnati.

-The Wolfpack won their most recent outing 79-45 against Cincinnati on Friday.
-The Buffaloes head into this contest on the heels of a 96-53 win against Kentucky on Friday.
+The Wolfpack won their most recent matchup 79-45 against Cincinnati on Friday.
+The Buffaloes' last outing on Friday ended in a 96-53 victory against Kentucky.
 Madison Hayes scored a team-best 16 points for the Wolfpack in the victory.
-Aaronette Vonleh's team-leading 19 points paced the Buffaloes in the victory.
+In the Buffaloes' win, Aaronette Vonleh led the way with 19 points (adding four rebounds and three assists).

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!